eModbus/emodbus.github.io/_docs/modbusclient/rtuapi.md

 ## `void RTUutils::addCRC(ModbusMessage& raw)`
 If you have a `ModbusMessage` (see above), you can calculate a valid CRC16 and have it pushed o its end with `addCRC()`.

+## `void useModbusASCII()` and `void useModbusASCII(unsigned long timeout)`
+If you are going to use the Modbus ASCII protocol, you may switch the RTU client to ASCII mode by these calls.
+In ASCII mode all messages are encoded as a sequence of human-readable ASCII characters.
+The first character always is a colon ``:``, the last two characters of a message always are  ``\r\n`` (CRLF), as the Modbus specs require it.
+All message bytes are sent as their hexadecimal representations, followed by a LRC checksum.

+**Note:** everything else is identical to Modbus RTU, so your code will remain the same with the exception of this very call.

+The optional `timeout`parameter allows to alter the standard 1s timeout the specs describe.
+This may help speeding up communications if all your servers are supporting the shorter timings.

+## `void useModbusRTU()`
+This call will switch off a previously set ASCII mode and return to RTU mode.

+**Note:** this will **NOT** reinstate the previously given RTU timeout!
+You may to have to set it again with ``setTimeout(unsigned long timeout)`` instead.

+## `bool isModbusASCII()`
+This call is to report back if the ASCII mode currently is active (`true`) or RTU mode is selected (`false`).
+## `ModbusClientRTU(HardwareSerial& serial, RTScallback func)` and<br> `ModbusClientRTU(HardwareSerial& serial, RTScallback func, uint16_t queueLimit)`
+These are the alternative constructor variants for an instance of the `ModbusClientRTU` type.
+The parameters are:
+- `serial`: a reference to a Serial interface the Modbus is conncted to (mostly by a RS485 adaptor).
+This Serial interface must be configured to match the baud rate, data and stop bits and parity of the Modbus.
+- `func`: this must be a user-defined callback function of type ``void func(bool level);``.
+This function is called every time the RS485 adaptor's "DE/RE" line has to be toggled.
+The required logic level is given as the only parameter to the function.
+This is relevant if your adaptor will need a special treatment to set these levels (being behind a port extender or such).
+- `queueLimit`: this specifies the number of requests that may be placed on the worker task's queue.
+If the queue has reached this limit, the next `addRequest` call will return a `REQUEST_QUEUE_FULL` error.
+The default value built in is 100.